 There is a widespread belief among expert practitioners that improved access to energy improves human development outcomes.
 However, social science literature is mixed and incomplete, with many causal pathways poorly elucidated.
 This project aims to compare expert and data-supported perspectives on the effect of energy access on social and economic development.
 It will develop a formal evidence library documenting the strength of evidence behind connections uncovered in the first year of our Catalyst Program-sponsored systematic review; formalize expert and practitioner understanding on these and other linkages, for comparison with claims and evidence in the literature; and support new data collection targeted at obtaining ground-based intuition on the relative importance of energy access and reliability in influencing the location and growth decisions of micro, small, and medium sized enterprises.

-Marc Jeuland, Duke Global Health and the Sanford School of Public Policy; Mark Borsuk, Jordan Malof, and Ryan Calder, Pratt School of Engineering; Kyle Bradbury, Duke Energy Initiative; Lydia Olander, Nicholas Institute for Environmental Policy Solutions; Rob Fetter and Jonathan Phillips, Nicholas Institute and the Duke University Energy Access Project.
+Marc Jeuland, Duke Global Health and the Sanford School of Public Policy; Mark Borsuk, Jordan Malof, and Ryan Calder, Pratt School of Engineering; Kyle Bradbury, Duke Energy Initiative; Lydia Olander, Nicholas Institute for Energy, Environment & Sustainability; Rob Fetter and Jonathan Phillips, Nicholas Institute and the Duke University Energy Access Project.

 Sustainable Seafood Program